‘Time On Page’ is a Google Analytics metric that records the average amount of time users spend viewing a particular page.

 But how do you increase time on page?
 How do you get people to spend more time reading your blog posts?

-Did you know that 8 out of 10 people will read the headline but only two out of ten will read any further?
 That statistic from Copyblogger just goes to show how difficult is it to keep your readers engaged.

-Let’s face it – the Internet is awash with content competing for people’s attention.
+The Internet is awash with content competing for people’s attention.
 And that means you’ve got to grab your reader’s attention right from the beginning.

 When I started out blogging I realized my Introductions were not working.